Imperial Japanese Navy Air Service: Expansion (1931–1937)

 By 1927 Japanese naval aviation had grown sufficiently in size and complexity that it was necessary to consolidate the administrative organization of the air service.
-The various air operations and activities during peacetime, which were divided between the Navy Ministry and the Navy Technical Department, were now merged into a single Naval Aviation Department.
+Various peacetime air operations and activities, which were divided between the Navy Ministry and the Navy Technical Department, were merged into a single Naval Aviation Department.
 In 1932, an independent Naval Air Arsenal was also established to streamline the testing and development of aircraft and weaponry.
 During their early years, these organizations were under the command of able air enthusiasts, who played a major role in the rapid expansion of Japanese naval aviation during the following decade.
 The London Naval Treaty of 1930 had imposed new limitations on warship construction, which caused the Navy General Staff to view naval aviation as a way to make up for the shortcomings in the surface fleet.

 In 1931, the air service pushed for and established the remainder of the 17 air squadrons that had been projected in the 1923 expansion plans.
 These were eventually combined into six air groups (kokutai) located at six bases around Japan.
 Furthermore, the Circle naval expansion programs featured an additional 12 air groups.
-They also included the development of specific aviation technologies and the acceleration of air crew training.
-The Circle One plan concentrated on developing new aircraft types, including large flying boats and land-based attack aircraft, as well as the building of seaborne units, both floatplanes and carrier aircraft.
-The Circle Two plan continued the buildup in naval aircraft and authorized the construction of two aircraft carriers.
+They also included the development of specific aviation technologies and the acceleration of aircrew training.
+The Circle One plan concentrated on developing new aircraft types, including large flying boats and land-based attack aircraft, as well as the construction of seaborne units, both floatplanes and carrier aircraft.
+The Circle Two plan continued the buildup in naval aircraft and authorized the construction of two additional aircraft carriers.